Montana Legislature dishonors history, research, education, preservation

 Whittenberg assured lawmakers that the collections — from Native American headdresses, to art by the likes of Charles M. Russell and Jackson Pollack and remnants of towns that no longer exist — will not be compromised.

 “We will find a new normal,” he said.
 But the results will not be the same with the budget cuts.

 “The truly sad and disappointing aspect of this is that the wonderful work of our staff, and the pride that Montanans have in our rich history, the reputation of our historical society around the nation and the world, is being damaged,” he said.

 The budget cuts mostly took effect July 1.
-The Montana Historical Society will have another chance to convince the Legislature for more funding in the 2019 session.
+The MHS will have another chance to convince the Legislature for more funding in the 2019 session.